Your Child and ADHD

 Most patients taking Qelbree were prescribed Qelbree because their previous ADHD treatment plan needed a change.

-The attention to
+The attention to make studying

 unstoppable